 Helen Booth, a local registered Psychologist from Walk Different, has top tips for parents which she would love to share.

-based organisation offering Counselling and Psychologist services but outside in nature so you can walk and talk or for children, play and chat
+Wollongong based organisation offering Counselling and Psychologist services but outside in nature so you can walk and talk or for children, play

 Helen often works with both parents and children from age two up.
 Commonly with children who are struggling to manage their emotions, anxiety, friendships or are experiencing periods of transition like a separation of parents, and also with teens who are struggling to find and value themselves as they navigate their way towards adulthood and independence.